Yemen stampede during charity distribution kills 85

 Video broadcast by Al Masirah TV channel showed a cluster of bodies packed together, with people climbing on top of each other to try to make their way through.

-Armed men in military garb and distribution workers screamed at the crowd to turn back as they tried to pull people out of the crush.
+Armed men in military dress and distribution workers screamed at the crowd to turn back as they tried to pull people out of the crush.

 Eyewitnesses, however, said that gunfire caused people to rush in a panic.